 The hospital also utilizes the latest available diagnostic technologies.
 Video endoscopy allows visualization by more than just the operator, and also allows recording of the exam, if necessary.
 A three meter endoscope is used for gastroscopy to look for ulcers of the stomach lining.
 Airway endoscopy is also performed with the video system to look at the airway dynamics and function of the respiratory tract.
 Bronchoalveolar lavage (BAL) is also available at the hospital to detect subclinical and small airway disease, which is often unable to be detected on the farm.
 Digital radiographs (CR) are taken for enhanced detail, ease of copying for client use, as well as for ease of communication with specialists.
 The latest in ultrasound technology is available at South Shore Equine Clinic.
 The clinic possesses two advanced digital ultrasounds for use for reproductive, lameness, and abdominal or thoracic structures.
 Ultrasound images can also be copied to CDs, or sent over the internet for conversations with specialists.

 We are very excited with the results owners are reporting to us from shockwave treatments.
 Extracorporeal Shockwave Therapy can be utilized for bone, ligament, and tendon injuries.
 Focal or radial heads can be utilized to be sure the proper amount of energy is administered to the involved structure(s).
-We are also able to perform Stem Cell Therapy and Platelet Rich Plasma (PRP) injections for persistent, chronic, or non-healing injuries of soft tissue structures.

 A comfortable reception area where you will find hot coffee and hot chocolate welcomes you.